Reinoptland/picture-explorer-routing/plan.md

 - Figure out which picture we need to display

-  - useParams to get the id of the picture
+  - X useParams to get the id of the picture

 - Fetch data (the url of the picture, depends on the api)?
   - Fetch some data